Forest operations at Mortimer Forest

 Forestry operations at Mortimer Forest

 Mortimer Forest is a working woodland producing sustainable timber.
-We are currently working at Hazel Coppice in Bringewood Chase with plans for further work in the Evens area at Whitcliffe this autumn and winter.
+We are currently working at Whitcliffe in the Evens area of the forest.

 Stay safe